Kirouane-Ayoub/EvalMaster/README.md

 ## Project Overview

-This project uses the Llama-Index framework to build an evaluator based on the Prometheus-2 model.
-The Prometheus-2 model is loaded using the Llama-CPP framework, specifically using the gguf quantized version of prometheus-7b-v2.0 model.
-The data is stored in a WeaviateVectorStore, allowing for efficient querying and retrieval.
+This project uses the **LlamaIndex 🦙**  framework to build an evaluator based on the Prometheus-2 model.
+The **Prometheus-2** model is loaded using the **Llama-CPP** framework, specifically using the **gguf quantized version of prometheus-7b-v2.0** model.
+The data is stored in a **Weaviate Vector Store**, allowing for efficient querying and retrieval.

 ## Query Engines